ethan4768/blog/src/content/bookmarks/2024-12/building-effective-ai-agents-best-practices-and-workflows-from-anthropic.md

 * **Workflows** are systems where LLMs and tools are orchestrated through predefined code paths.
 * **Agents**, on the other hand, are systems where LLMs dynamically direct their own processes and tool usage, maintaining control over how they accomplish tasks.

 Below, we will explore both types of agentic systems in detail.
-In Appendix 1 (“Agents in Practice”), we describe two domains where customers have found particular value in using these kinds of systems.
+In Appendix 1 ("Agents in Practice"), we describe two domains where customers have found particular value in using these kinds of systems.

 ## When (and when not) to use agents